oopsmonk/documentation/iot/0.1/esp32/iota-projects/generate-address.md

 ## See the application in action

-The application monitors the Tangle for confirmed transactions that deposit IOTA tokens into the dispayed address and updates the balance when if it finds any.
+The application monitors the Tangle for confirmed transactions that transfer IOTA tokens to the dispayed address and updates the balance when if it finds any.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Vp9J2ntikcc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>